-51. Changes via Commission Amendment
+52. Changes via Commission Amendment

-Any programmed, unallocated project phase may be updated before the year of delivery of that phase via a Caltrans amendment request.
+Consistent with the Transportation Asset Management Plan and the State Highway System Management Plan, any programmed, unallocated project phase may be updated before the programmed fiscal year of that phase via an amendment request.
 Except for updates necessary at the end of the PA&ED or PS&E phases, only updates for unforeseen and extraordinary circumstances beyond the reasonable control of Caltrans will be considered.
 A Commission action is needed to amend the project.
 The Commission encourages Caltrans to implement and recommend procedures that streamline the amendment process and enhance accountability.